 Hour-1 Surviving Sepsis Campaign Bundle of Care

 • Measure lactate level.
-Remeasure if initial lactate is >2 mmol/L.
+Remeasure if initial lactate level > 2 mmol/L.

 • Administer broad-spectrum antibiotics.

-• Begin rapid administration of 30ml/kg crystalloid for hypotension or lactate ≥4 mmol/L.
+• Begin rapid administration of 30mL/kg crystalloid for hypotension or lactate level ≥ 4 mmol/L.

 A bundle is a selected set of elements of care that, when implemented as a group, have an effect on outcomes beyond implementing the individual elements alone.
 Each hospital's sepsis protocol may be customized, but it must meet the standards created by the hour-1 bundle.
 Enhancing reliability of the hour-1 bundle allows teams to focus on aspects of the changes they are implementing.
 The aim is to create a reliable system that reduces the odds for both death and morbidity from sepsis.